Kindness Activities for Kids to Help Reduce Bullying in Schools

 Please share with your friends!

-Last Updated on March 23, 2025 by alli
+Last Updated on March 21, 2026 by alli

-When it comes to kindness, the words we speak matter.
+The words we speak matter.

 “If the words you spoke, appeared on your skin, would you still be beautiful”?

-She told me how out of the blue, she got a call one day saying she’d inherited a large sum of money from someone she barely remembered—an old schoolmate.
+She shared how, out of the blue, she received a call saying she had inherited a large sum of money from someone she barely remembered—an old schoolmate.
 She was completely shocked.
-When she asked why, the answer floored her: decades earlier, she had stood up to bullies for this girl.

 She couldn’t even remember doing it, but the woman never forgot.
 With no close family to leave her money to, she chose to give it to the one person who had shown her kindness.

-It just goes to show—one small act of kindness can stay with someone forever. 💛
+It just goes to show—one small act of kindness can stay with someone forever.

 The Important Role Parents Play